 Records Management services are available to all faculty and staff members who create, use or otherwise access or interact with any University Records, in both paper and electronic format.
 The Program also provides assistance to the Suffolk community on managing active records, secure records storage and destruction, file planning, large-scale digitization, identifying permanent archival records, and customized employee or department training.

 Records not only provide evidence of business activities, but are vital resources on the history and accomplishments of the Suffolk University community.
 Recognizing this, the Office of the Provost has enacted a policy regulating the creation, maintenance, and proper disposition of all records, regardless of format.
 The Record Retention Policy should be considered in conjunction with the guidelines set forth in the Written Information Security Policy and the Records Retention Schedule.

 The Records Management Program also provides guidance on keeping and destroying records, help in identifying records of permanent historical value, assistance on maintaining compliance with University records retention policies, consultation on controlling costs associated with records storage, assistance in transferring records to offsite storage facilities, guidance on managing the records of new and separating employees, help in preparing for office moves and clean ups, and information on resources for large scale scanning and destruction projects.
 Below is a selection of helpful guides:

 The Records Retention Schedule lists records commonly found in many divisions throughout the University, indicating their respective retention periods and other instructions for the disposition of those records.
-To identify the record or record category, check the schedule’s functional headings and table of contents listing record types, or search for keywords by pressing CTRL+F on your keyboard.
+To identify the record or record category, check the schedule’s functional headings and table of contents listing record types, or search for keywords using the dynamic search bar.

 Remember to determine whether you have the official version of the record.
 Unofficial, convenience copies of a record have no retention requirement and, therefore, can be destroyed when no longer administratively useful.
 Some Schedule entries will define the official record copy holder.